 - Jenkins can start/stop or delete container using docker API or command line

 Docker containerization helps organizations deliver software and services at an accelerated speed with development and operational agility.

-At Cygnet Infotech, we accelerate your application time-to-market with our standard, time tested DevOps services and 100% agile practices leveraging Containers, Kubernetes and Microservices that can help reduce the expenses and complexity without hindering your investment in the original applications.
-Get in touch with our experts at Cygnet today on +1-609-245-0971 or email@example.com.
+At Cygnet Infotech, we accelerate your application time-to-market with our standard, time-tested DevOps services and 100% agile practices leveraging Containers, Kubernetes, and Microservices that can help reduce the expenses and complexity without hindering your investment in the original applications.
+Get in touch with our experts at Cygnet today at +1-609-245-0971 or firstname.lastname@example.org.